NechilleBayan/engineerkenji.com/README.md

 Kenji Tanaka Personal Website

 ## desc
 A basic website that briefly introduces Kenji Tanaka.
-Contains his name and a Contact button that toggles an icon that redirects to Kenji Tanaka's LinkedIn profile.
+Contains his name and a button that redirects to Kenji Tanaka's LinkedIn profile.

 ### Utilized
 HTML